 Surprisingly, despite its latterday obscurity, there was a large amount of Rubovia merchandise available at the time – including books, a record, jigsaws, a board game, a plasticine modelling set, and a strip in Pippin In Playland comic that ran into the early eighties – but even that wasn’t quite enough to prevent it from becoming the ‘forgotten’ fourth show, and little more than a troubling hazy memory for people who can’t quite work out how a dragon would have fitted in to Trumpton.

-You can find the full set of features on ‘The TV That Time Forgot’ in my collection Not On Your Telly, which is available in paperback here or from the Kindle Store here.
-You can also find huge features on Camberwick Green, Trumpton and Chigley in Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
+You can find the full set of features on ‘The TV That Time Forgot’ in my collection Not On Your Telly, a collection of columns and features with an emphasis on lost, censored and just plain forgotten television.
+Not On Your Telly is available in paperback here or from the Kindle Store here.

 © Tim Worthington.